 Enable Personal File Sharing in Ubuntu Linux

-You enable personal file sharing in Ubuntu Linux to easily share the contents of your Public folder with other computers on your network.
+You can enable personal file sharing in Ubuntu Linux to easily share files from your computer with other devices on your network.

-This feature, often referred to as “User Shares,” uses the gnome-user-share package.
-It allows you to quickly make specific files accessible without complex server configurations.
+This feature, also known as “User Shares,” uses the gnome-user-share package to let you quickly make specific files accessible without complex server configurations.
+You can grant access to the contents of your Public folder to other machines.

 How to turn on or off personal file sharing in Ubuntu Linux

-First, press the Ctrl+Alt+T on your keyboard to open the terminal console, then run the commands below to install gnome-user-share.
+First, press Ctrl+Alt+T on your keyboard to open the terminal console.
+Then, run the commands below to install gnome-user-share.

 sudo apt install gnome-user-share